-- Consent must be given without coercion, force, threats or intimidation.
-Lack of protest
+Affirmative Consent: must be voluntary, and given without coercion, fource, threats, or intimidation.
+It

 Don’t make assumptions about consent.
 If an individual feels pressured or uncertain, is having difficulty communicating